NatoshaM/Udacity-Data-Analyst-Nanodegree/README.md

 🎬[**Project 1: TMDb Movie Analysis**](https://github.com/NatoshaM/Udacity-Data-Analyst-Nanodegree/blob/main/Project%201%20_TMDb%20Movie%20Data%20Analysis/Investigate_a_Dataset.ipynb)

-Analysing more than 10,000 TMDb movies and getting the answers to - Which actor(s) is associated with higher revenue and profit, Does a higher budget constitute to a higher profit, and Which director produced the highest grossing movie?
+Analysing more than 10,000 TMDb movies and getting the answers to:

+What are the top 10 favorite movies?

+What year was the highest budget movie produce?

+What is the correlation between the average runtime of movies and the passage of time?

 ***